red/red/red-system/library/zlib/README.md

 1. The resulting binary is in `red-system/builds/`, go try it!

-    Linux users run `zlib-example` from command line.
+    Linux users run `zlib-mem-example` or `zlib-mem-example` from command line.

-    Windows users need to open a DOS console and run `zlib-example.exe` from there.
+    Windows users need to open a DOS console and run `zlib-mem-example.exe` or `zlib-disk-example.exe` from there.

 ZLib binding usage
 ------------------